Lähetetty työntekijä - Työaika

 Average working hours

 Working hours may be arranged on the basis of an average over a longer period of time.
 In this arrangement, weekly working hours may be arranged so that they work out to no more than 40 hours per week on average over an adjustment period of 52 weeks.
 The adjustment period may also be shorter.
+If average working hours is used, the adjustment period may not exceed the duration of the posting.

 When using average working hours, the use of working time must be planned in advance and the adjustment system must be drawn up in advance.